enormandeau/stacks_workflow/README.md

 arising from, out of or in connection with the software or the use or other dealings in the software.

+stack_workflow was developed with the needs of our research group in mind.
+We make no claim about its usefulness to other groups or in other contexts, but we know it has been and continues to be useful to other groups.

 **NOTE**: Works with STACKS2 when using a reference genome (2019-06-17)

+## Licence

+stacks_workflow is licensed under the gpl3 license.
+See the LICENCE file provided with stacks_workflow for more details.

 ## Downloading